What is hoarseness?

 - Change in voice pitch

 Depending on the underlying condition causing the hoarseness, other symptoms may be present.
-For example, a viral illness can also result in a sore throat, cough and sneezing.
+For example, a viral illness can also result in a sore throat, coughing and sneezing.
+Sometimes, hoarseness can be associated with change in swallowing or breathing.

-- Laryngoscopy (visualization of the larynx with a laryngoscope), usually performed in the doctor's office
+- Laryngoscopy (visualization of the larynx with a laryngoscope), usually performed in a doctor’s office

 The underlying cause will determine the treatment, so proper testing and diagnosis are crucial.
 Hoarseness caused by a viral infection will go away on its own most of the time.
-Bacterial infections must be treated with antibiotics.
+Other conditions may require treatment other than watchful waiting — for instance, hoarseness related to a growth on the vocal cords generally will not improve unless the lesion is removed surgically.

 When to Call for Help